CompilationErrror/AdressesSQLiteApi/README.md

   - __Put{id}__ \- provides the ability to edit the address at the specified index
   - __Delete{id}__ \- deletes the address at the specified index

-All changes are reflected in the database
+All changes are reflected in the database.
+You don`t need to have database in project folder, program will create it.
 Overloading the Get method \- you can specify the name of the field by which all addresses will be sorted, as well as the sorting direction ( 1 - ascending, 2 - descending)
 Happy using!